ImasDLibelium/AI-Regio-5.0-T5-OH-AI-Deployment-Guide/readme.md

-# Project Documentation for Prediction on ESP32
+# Project Documentation for AI REDGIO Open Hardware Platform: Prediction on ESP32

 ## Introduction
-This project demonstrates how to configure an ESP32 to load a TensorFlow Lite model and use it to perform predictions based on data received via MQTT.
-Configuration and input data are sent to the ESP32 using HTTP and MQTT, respectively.
+This project showcases how to configure an ESP32 within the AI REDGIO Open Hardware Platform to load a TensorFlow Lite model and perform predictions based on data received via MQTT.
+The configuration is delivered to the ESP32 through HTTP, while the input data for predictions is received via MQTT.

-*Everything is embedded in the ESP32, thus behaving like an Edge Node.*
+*Everything runs locally on the ESP32, making it function as an efficient Edge Node within the AI REDGIO ecosystem.*

 **Technologies Used**
 - ESP32: A low-cost microcontroller with WiFi and Bluetooth connectivity.